fischy667/torrentcleaner/README.md

     - Transmission username and password (if authentication is required)
     - Hostnames and ports for Sonarr and Transmission

-4. Configure the script by modifying the placeholders in the script:
     ```python
     sonarr_host = 'XXXX'  # Update with your actual Sonarr host (e.g., 'localhost', '192.168.1.10', etc.)
     sonarr_port = '8989'  # Update with the actual port where Sonarr is running